Saving Chilli Pepper Seeds

 How to Save Chilli Pepper Seeds

-When peppers you've selected for seed saving appear to have reached full maturity I recommend you leave them on the plant for a further 7–10 days before removing them.
-This will ensure that they have reached full maturity before you cut them open and de-seed them.
+When peppers you've selected for seed saving appear to have reached full maturity I recommend you leave them on the plant for at least a further 7–10 days before removing them.
+This will ensure that the seeds have reached full maturity before you cut the fruit open and de-seed it.
 Even when the fruit of a given variety appears to have reached full maturity it may not always necessarily be the case.
-It won't harm to leave the fruit on the plant for a further week or so, and even if it starts turning soft it's not a problem.
+It won't harm to leave the fruit on the plant for longer, even to the point where it starts to turn soft.
 Sometimes, brown coloured varieties may look fully mature, but after removing them from the plant you may notice that it wasn't necessarily the case.
+Personally, I always leave peppers I've selected for seed saving on the plant for several weeks after they've ripened, to the point where they start to wrinkle and turn soft.
 Obviously, you should only save seeds from your healthiest-looking pepper plants.
 Never save seeds from plants which show signs of disease because said diseases can also spread to the seeds, resulting in the next generation of plants being diseased too.

 When de-seeding chilli peppers it's always advisable to wear gloves to prevent the capsaicin from getting on your fingers.
 It's also advisable to wear protective safety glasses to prevent any juice from squirting up into your eyes.
 You can purchase both relatively cheaply from hardware stores.
 Obviously, if you're only de-seeding sweet peppers then there's no need to bother wearing gloves or protective safety glasses.
 De-seeding peppers is not rocket science.
 The main objective is to cut them open, remove the seeds and then place them somewhere to dry before packaging and storing them.